 How to Plant

 Make sure the pot or vessel you use has plenty of drainage holes.
-There’s no benefit to putting rocks or other materials in the bottom of the pot, but do use a mix that is at least 1/3rd perlite for good drainage.
+There’s no benefit to putting rocks or other materials in the bottom of the pot, but use a mix of at least 1/3rd perlite for good drainage.

-Look for the spot where each of the stems flares out just a bit and turns into roots.
-Aim to keep the soil right at this flare level and don’t bury the stems deeper since they can’t root that way.
+Look for the spot where each stem flares out just a bit and turns into roots.
+Aim to keep the soil right at this flare level, and don’t bury the stems deeper since they can’t root that way.

 Umbrella plants prefer indirect and medium light levels when grown indoors.
 They can handle direct sunlight outdoors, but indoor plants will quickly become burned and discolored if left too close to a window.

-Try either a 75-watt equivalent plant light pointing indirectly at the plant or placement within a few feet of an Eastern or Northern windows.
+Try either a 75-watt equivalent plant light pointing indirectly at the plant or placement within a few feet of eastern or northern windows.
 A sheer curtain in front of the window can prevent accidental sunburn as the sun moves.
-If you placed the plant too close to bright light, move it to a dark area after 3 to 4 hours of exposure.
+If you place the plant too close to bright light, move it to a dark area after 3 to 4 hours of exposure.

 Temperature and Humidity Preferences

-As tropical plants that only survive outdoors in USDA zones 10 and up, Umbrella plants prefer warm temperatures.
-The plant really doesn’t appreciate temperatures below 60F and will have a detrimental impact on its overall health and well-being.
+As tropical plants that only survive outdoors in USDA zones ten and up, Umbrella plants prefer warm temperatures.
+The plant doesn’t appreciate temperatures below 60F and will have a detrimental impact on its overall health and well-being.

-Freezing temperatures are definitely dangerous.
-Aim to keep the plant around 70F if possible for healthy growth and disease resistance.
+Freezing temperatures are dangerous.
+Aim to keep the plant around 70F for healthy growth and disease resistance if possible.
 Don’t keep the plant too close to a heater or vent since dry air damages the leaves.
-Spray the plant a few times a week to keep it humid, especially in the winter.
+Spray the plant a few times weekly to keep it humid, especially in the winter.

 Umbrella Plant Care